sigdeletras/odoo/README.md

 ## Models

-models/models.py.
+models/models.py

 Business objects are declared as Python classes extending Model which integrates them into the automated persistence system.
 Models can be configured by setting a number of attributes at their definition.
-The most important attribute is _name which is required and defines the name for the model in the Odoo system.

 ```python
     # Strings